Research

 WORK IN PROGRESS

-With Alejandra Rodas, Mauricio Astudillo, and Pablo Sanabria It´s more than political adjustments: When cabinet reshuffles affect government performance.
-Presented in SECOPA, Atlanta, 2023; APPAM, Atlanta, 2023.
+With Alejandra Rodas, Mauricio Astudillo, and Pablo Sanabria.
+It´s more than political adjustments: When cabinet reshuffles affect government performance.
+Presented at SECOPA 2023, Atlanta; APPAM 2023, Atlanta.

 Why do central bankers promote cultural institutions?
-National heritage meets economic policy through six events in the history of the Banco de la República.
+National heritage meets economic policy: Six events in the history of the Banco de la República.
+Presented at HES 2024, Santiago; ASE 2024, Boston.
+Here is a Research Seminar regarding this topic [In Spanish].

 Affinity vs. Stability: What weighs more on the appointment of Central Bankers?